SCM-NV/qmflows/docs/tutorial.rst

 supercomputer, it can happen that the computations take more time than that allowed by the resource manager in your supercomputer and the workflows gets cancel.
 But do not worry, you do not need to re-run all the computations.
-Fortunately, *QMWorks* offers a mechanism to restart the workflow computations.
+Fortunately, *QMflows* offers a mechanism to restart the workflow computations.

-When running a workflow you will see that *QMWorks* creates a set of files called ``cache``.
+When running a workflow you will see that *QMflows* creates a set of files called ``cache``.
 These files contain the information about the workflow and its calculation. **In order to restart a workflow you only need to relaunch it**, that's it!